Maldives Travel Advice

 The Maldives is a year-round destination, with temperatures hovering around 30°C throughout the year.

-May to September sees a little more tropical rainfall, but there’s still plenty of sunshine hours to enjoy.
+May to October sees a little more tropical rainfall, but there’s still plenty of sunshine hours to enjoy.
 Storms can be a risk but they’re uncommon and water visibility can be slightly poorer due to the presence of plankton.
 With so much fine weather still to be had, cheaper hotel rates make this period of the year great value if you wish to visit then.
-We love May and September at either end of the ‘wet’ season, as they offer remarkable value with endless days of sunshine and a smaller price to pay!
+We love May and the end of October at either end of the ‘wet’ season, as they offer remarkable value with endless days of sunshine and a smaller price to pay!

 The capital of the Maldives is Malé, where the international airport is also based.